Getting Home Insurance with Knob and Tube Wiring: Options & Solutions

 The Cost Question: Rewire or Pay Higher Premiums?

-This is the most important financial decision K&T homeowners face — and the numbers often make the answer clear.
+This is the most important financial decision K&T homeowners face, and the 2026 numbers often make the answer clear.

 Rewiring vs. Paying the K&T Premium Surcharge

-Homeowners who find a carrier willing to insure a K&T home often see premiums 50–100% higher than standard rates.
-In some cases, homeowners have reported their premiums doubling after disclosure.
-On a policy that would normally cost $1,800/year, that could mean paying an extra $900 to $1,800 every year — indefinitely.
+Homeowners who find a carrier willing to insure a K&T home often see premiums 50 to 100% higher than standard rates, according to insurance industry sources.
+If forced into a specialty or surplus lines market, premiums can be two to three times what a modern-wired home would pay.
+On a policy that would normally cost $2,400/year (near the 2026 national average), that could mean paying an extra $1,200 to $2,400 every year, indefinitely.

-At that rate, the cost of rewiring often pays for itself in 5 to 10 years through insurance savings alone — not counting the increased home value, improved safety, and access to better policy options.
+At that rate, the cost of rewiring often pays for itself in 5 to 10 years through insurance savings alone, and that's before counting increased home value, improved safety, and easier access to standard carriers.

 Pincher's Pro Tip